sandialabs/quest-ssim/docs/demo_examples.rst

     U. Tamrakar, W. Vining, and J. Eddy, "An Open-Source Tool for Energy Storage Sizing and Placement in Electric Grids," in IEEE EESAT 2025.

-The comprehensive documentation of the tool is available under ``docs`` folder in the repository.
+This particular document in not a comprehensive documentation of the tool.
+The documentation of the tool is available under ``docs`` folder in the repository.

 It is assumed the simulator is already installed.
 For instructions to install the simulator please refer to:

 Required Files
 --------------
-All the requried files to run the examples cases presented in the paper are available under ``examples`` folder of the repository.
+All the files requried to run the examples cases presented in the paper are available under ``examples`` folder of the repository.
 Following are the list of requried files:

 **Files common to all the cases in the paper:**